lindenb/jvarkit/docs/MakeMiniBam.md

 > [http://dx.doi.org/10.6084/m9.figshare.1425030](http://dx.doi.org/10.6084/m9.figshare.1425030)

 # Motivation

 Bams are too bigs and my users often ask to visualize a small region of a set of bam

+# Input

+ input is a set of bam files or a file with the suffix '.list' containing one path to a bam per line.

 # Example